 Treasures of the Heart

-C's lack of boundaries was also a blessing: she showed incredible generosity in opening her home, and her life, to a stranger with a camera.
+C's lack of boundaries was also a blessing: she opened her home, and her life, to a stranger with a camera.
 I have tried to justify her faith in me by telling her story using her own words and things.
 Every picture contains something that she and I both found striking, precious, or beautiful.
 Every picture also contains evidence of C's struggle with an ever-rising tide of stuff.
 The "treasures of the heart" are inextricable from the trash.